Amvuttra

 - When used to treat ATTR-CM, Amvuttra is used to reduce cardiovascular mortality, cardiovascular hospitalizations, and urgent heart failure visits.

 Amvuttra (vutrisiran) gained FDA approval on June 13, 2022.
-There is no generic
+There is no generic.

-- In transthyretin-mediated amyloidosis, mutated TTR proteins misfold, forming toxic amyloid deposits in nerves, the heart, and other organs.
+Amvuttra works by blocking the production of a protein called TTR (transthyretin).
+In transthyretin-mediated amyloidosis, mutated TTR proteins misfold, forming toxic amyloid deposits in nerves, the heart, and other organs.

 How effective is Amvuttra?

-After 9 months of Amvuttra treatment (3 doses), clinical trials report patients showed significant improvements in nerve function and quality of life.
+After 9 months of Amvuttra treatment (3 doses), clinical trials report that patients showed significant improvements in nerve function and quality of life.
 At 18 months:

 - 48% of Amvuttra patients regained some nerve function vs. only 4% with placebo